 Contact your state legislators today!
-Urge them to support a legislative add-on of $3M for domestic violence services in the FY22 State Budget.
-Without the state’s support, programs will not be able to provide life-saving services to survivors and their children.
+Urge them to support additional funding for domestic violence services in the FY24 State Budget:

 NJCEDV joins the National Network to End Domestic Violence and domestic violence coalitions across the country to advocate for federal policies that help to increase access to services and safety for all survivors and communities.

 Do you have a story to share?
 Are you interested in helping to inform domestic violence policy?

 NJCEDV welcomes, and encourages, survivors to participate in the legislative process.
 There are many opportunities to help inform legislators about domestic violence, and the impact that laws have on survivors and communities.
 Your voice can help center the needs of survivors and build stronger policies in our work to end domestic violence in NJ.

 Please complete this form, and someone from NJCEDV’s Policy Team will be in touch with you.